 happy birthday, kumquat!

-Frosting: 1 cup butter 1/2 cup kumquat marmalade or other prepared citrus marmalade 2 1/2 cups powdered sugar 2 teaspoons heavy cream
+- ½ cup kumquat marmalade or other prepared citrus marmalade

 - Preheat oven to 350°.
 Line the bottoms of two 8-inch cake pans with parchment rounds.

-Combine flour, cocoa, baking powder and salt in a medium bowl.
+- Combine flour, cocoa, baking powder and salt in a medium bowl.

-Beat eggs and sugar in a mixer on high speed until thick and pale, about 5 minutes.
+- Beat eggs and sugar in a mixer on high speed until thick and pale, about 5 minutes.
 Beat in flour mixture.
 Bring milk and butter to a boil in a medium saucepan.
 Quickly, but carefully, add milk mixture to flour mixture and beat until smooth; stir in vanilla.
 Divide mixture evenly among prepared cake pans.
 Bake 30 minutes, or until pick inserted in center comes out clean.
 Cool completely on wire racks.